-You too share an intimate and committed relationship with yourself, even if you don’t often think about it.
+You to share an intimate and committed relationship with yourself, even if you don’t often think about it.
 The mind, body, spirit connection is unique to each of us and yet is also universal.
 For me, my disability exists in my body and it never lies to me, this is why it is a true friend.
-If I over extend myself it speaks to me clearly, and gets louder (ouch-pain) if I am not listening.
+If I overextend myself it speaks to me clearly and gets louder (ouch-pain) if I am not listening.

 My body gives me niggling sensations in the pit of my tummy, warning me when I may be off track in making a decision, and conversely, it can send butterflies of joy in times of anticipation.
 Come to think of it these feelings are similar, but that’s when my mind and spirit enter the internal conversation of discernment.
 As a best friend, my body/disability always wants what is best for me and that’s why it tells me when I have spinach in my teeth (metaphorically).

 Maybe your body gives you unwelcome headaches when you work too much, or sore feet when you dance too much.
 Whatever it presents, it is up to you to determine what’s what and make adjustments.
 As the saying goes… your body is your temple.

 The other day I was feeling sorry for myself, (forgive my whining) it happens from time to time.
 I felt as though I was being left behind.
 It was as if I was sitting under a dark cloud when everyone else (whoever they are) was enjoying bright sunny skies.
 I sat on the woe-is-me-bench for a while; it was comfortable and oh so familiar.